 Typically, representatives of the employer and the union would sit at the bargaining table to negotiate a collective bargaining agreement.
 The employer gets to choose who represents its interests at the table, and the union gets to select its representatives in bargaining.

 Yes, whether or not an employee is a member of the union, all individuals in a represented bargaining unit are represented by the union and are covered by the terms and conditions of the union contract.
-The law does not allow employers to deal directly with represented employees even if they choose not to be union members.
+The law does not allow employers to deal directly with represented employees about their terms and conditions of employment even if they choose not to be union members.

 No. A union contract is a binding contract on all bargaining unit members and, unless the contract states otherwise, exceptions are not allowed.